 - 2 tsp salt

-- 1 tsp cayenne or chipotle powder add extra for more heat
+- 1/2 teaspoon cayenne or chipotle powder add extra for more heat

-- Add the meat to a 3 quart stockpot.
-Add all of the remaining ingredients.
+- Transfer the meat mixture to a 3-quart stockpot.
+Add all of the remaining ingredients. (except cheese).
 Stir well to combine.
 Place the lid on the pot and cook over medium low heat for 1 hour, stirring occasionally.

-- Remove the lid from the pot, simmer the chili for an additional hour, stirring occasionally.
-Serve immediately, or continue to heat over low until ready to serve.
+- Remove the lid from the pot, simmer the chili on low for up to an additional hour, stirring occasionally.
 Top with shredded cheese and any additional toppings you desire.